 The Loyola University Chicago Law Journal is the law school's primary scholarly publication that is distributed throughout the nation's law libraries, judges' chambers, and other various legal organizations.
 Published continuously since 1970, the Law Journal is committed both to the examination and analysis of current legal issues and problems and to the development of the law.
-The Law Journal is edited and managed entirely by students and publishes the work of distinguished writers, including academics, practitioners, and judges.
+The Law Journal is edited and managed entirely by students and publishes the work of distinguished writers, including academics, practitioners, and judges in print and online.
 The Law Journal also publishes student-written notes and comments.